Iterative Design of a Cross-Age Virtual Navigation Game

 The two user segments here are children (roughly 6 to 12) and adults.
 The mechanism is identical across them; what differs is the size and complexity of the environment (children’s maps are smaller with fewer items to remember) and the surface design (storyline framing, joystick input, visual time aid).

-The kid-specific methodological adaptation worth highlighting: we did not ask children “how did you play this game?” because they would say “I played.”
-Instead we asked, “if another kid was going to play this game, what would you tell them about how to play?”
-This indirect framing surfaced strategy use that direct introspection could not.
-It draws on a broader principle in research with children, where indirect or third-person framings often elicit more useful data than first-person retrospection.
+Similarly, we included kid-specific methodological adaptations along the way.
+For example, asking children “how did you play this game?” may yield answers like “I played.”
+Instead we asked, “if another kid was going to play this game, what would you tell them about how to play?”.
+This type of indirect framing informs us about their strategy use.

 This work is partly a tool other researchers can adopt and partly a methodological case study in cross-age research design.
 The principle that surfaces clearly: design for the harder population (kids) first, and adults will inherit the working version.
 The reverse design path leaves you stuck.